sBuiltaJr/imageGenSD/README.md

 Test results are stored in `covhtml` located at the top-level directory.

+## To upgrade the database tables for a new version of IGSD

+`mariadb -u root -p < table_update.sql`

+You will need to use the password defined in the project's `config` file.

+Upgrade scripts can be found under the `update_scripts` folder and must be run in numeric order (e.g. `3.8` before `3.9`).

 ## Supported commands

 Note: All command require a user to have at least slash command privileges.

+`assignkeygen {tier}`

+- Assign at least one Character Profile to Key Generation work.

+Allows a user to fill key generation work slots with as many character profiles as is allowed by their economy settings.
+Multiple characters can be assigned in a single action.
+Selections will not be preserved across drop-down pages if a user tries to both select a profile and navigate to a new page in the same action.

+`tier` indicates which tier should be managed, with 1 as the lowest and 6 as the highest.
+The command defaults to tier 1 if no selection is provided.

 `/generate {randomize} {tag_cnt} {prompt} {negative_prompt} {height} {width} {steps} {seed} {cfg_scale} {sampler}`